davidlizhonghuang/vs2019codeswagger/README.md

 # vs2019codeswagger

- Developing API with VS2019 and test it with Swagger
+ Developing API with VS2019 and test it with Swagger, https://localhost:44337/swagger/index.html to test

  After API project is created, Nuget manager needs to add Swashbuckle.aspnetcore .dll. then we can update the configuration in API application.